bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/30_scenario_walkthrough/3003_automation_deepdive.md

 As the admission controller is powered by our open source Infra-as-code scanning tool, checkov.io, we can simulate the failure even without having a kubernetes cluster, by having Checkov scan the local kustomize manifests.

-To do this, try running `checkov -d ./kustomizegoat –framework kustomize` in the kustomize directory, you will see output on the CLI very similar to what we have already seen in Bridgecrew from the admission controller.
+To do this, try running `checkov -d ./kustomizegoat --framework kustomize` in the kustomize directory, you will see output on the CLI very similar to what we have already seen in Bridgecrew from the admission controller.

 Here you will see *all* the policy results from Checkov for all of our overlays and base directories.
 The Admission controller has a configurable list of specific policies it rejects (high severity) where as this checkov output will show all severities!